Nabajyotighosh/OBSTACLE-AVOIDING-BOT-USING-ARDUINO/README.md

 <h1>WELCOME TO NABAJYOTI'S GITHUB PAGE</h1>

-The Project's aim to make a Bot which can operate by itself avoiding obstacle which will come in front of it on its way.
-Ultra sonic sensor is used to sense the object in front of it.Servo motor alsop have been connected to move the sensor arround it And to check obstacle is there or not.
+**The Project's aim to make a Bot which can operate by itself avoiding obstacle which will come in front of it on its way.
+Ultra sonic sensor is used to sense the object in front of it.Servo motor alsop have been connected to move the sensor arround it And to check obstacle is there or not.**

-<h2>COMPONENT REQUIRED</h1>
+<h2>COMPONENT REQUIRED</h2>

 1.ARDUINO